Lucy Horobin: Career

-In 2020 amid the COVID-19 crisis Horobin joined a supergroup of celebrities called The Celebs which included Frank Bruno and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
+In 2020 amid the COVID-19 crisis, Horobin joined a supergroup of celebrities called The Celebs which included Frank Bruno and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
 They recorded a new rendition of Merry Christmas Everyone by Shakin' Stevens and it was released digitally on 11 December 2020, on independent record label Saga Entertainment.
 The music video debuted exclusively on Good Morning Britain the day before release.
 The song peaked at number two on the iTunes pop chart.

-As of March 2024, Horobin has stepped down from Saturday mid-mornings on Heart Dance and is no longer broadcasting under the station.

-As of 26th March 2025, Horobin is joining Magic Radio to cover for Shoob for hometime while shes on her maternity leave.
+On 1 March 2024, Horobin presented her final Heart Dance show before stepping down from the Heart network entirely, she later joined Magic FM.
+In 2026, Horobin presented cover shows for BBC Radio Kent.
+In July 2026, Horobin was announced as the mid-morning presenter for BBC Radio Berkshire, with her programme starting from August.